-\begin{remark} The continuity of $\phi$ in the $\scrT$-topology can be relaxed to $\R^+$-parameter family $\phi(t,\cdot)$ of continuous in the $\scrT$-topology for all $t\ge 0$.
-This implies in particular that we can apply discretization and topologization other families of maps such as $t\in \Z^+$ which is equivalent to iterating a map, i.e. discrete time dynamics.
-Continuity of $\phi(t,\cdot)$ implies a more equal role for both topologies.
-The continuity of $\phi$ on $\R^+\times X$ comes in in two instances, (i) equivalent discretization via discrete resolutions, cf.\ Sect.\ \ref{secondgrad}, and (ii) algebraization in order to invoke Wazewski's principle for finding invariant sets, cf.\ Sect.\ \ref{topologization} and \cite{conley:cbms}. \end{remark}
+\begin{proof} This follows from Lemma \ref{charattbl12345} and the definition of closed attracting blocks, cf.\ Eqn.\ \eqref{clattbl12}. \end{proof} The set of closed attracting blocks $\sABlockC(\varphi)$ is a sublattice of $\sSet(X)$, cf.\ \cite{lsa,lsa2}, \cite{kkv}.
+This lattice is not complete in general.
+The $(\scrTbf,\scrT)$-pairwise clopen sets correspond to open repelling blocks.
+Indeed, $U$ is open and \eqref{attblock15bc} we have that $\varphi(-t,\cl~U) \subset U$ for all $t>0$.
+We denote the open \emph{repelling blocks} by $\sRBlockO(\varphi)$. \begin{remark} The continuity of $\varphi$ in the $\scrT$-topology can be relaxed to an $\R^+$-parameter family $\varphi(t,\cdot)$ of continuous maps in the $\scrT$-topology for all $t\ge 0$.
+This implies in particular that we can apply discretization and topologization to other families of maps such as $t\in \Z^+$ which is equivalent to iterating a map, i.e. discrete time dynamics.
+Continuity of $\varphi(t,\cdot)$ implies a more equal role for both topologies.
+The continuity of $\varphi$ on $\R^+\times X$ comes in in two instances, (i) equivalent discretization via \discresols, cf.\ Sect.\ \ref{secondgrad}, and (ii) algebraization in order to invoke Wazewski's principle for finding invariant sets, cf.\ Sect.\ \ref{topologization} and \cite{conley:cbms}. \end{remark}